kgfitzgerald/stat-5700/_announcements/week-15.md

 + Due now: (optional) annotated test corrections
 + Due tonight: HW 11 & End of Course Reflection
 + Rest of class: exam review

+Syllabus reminders:

++ 2 lowest quiz grades will be dropped (quizzes worth 10% of your grade)
++ Final Exam is worth 25% of your grade